 After the funeral.
 Immediately afterwards you will be with your family and friends.
 But as the days and weeks go by, the church will also be here for you.
 When the time is right, you may need to place ashes in their final resting place.
 The church minister can offer brief words and prayers specially for this.
 Or it may be appropriate to have a memorial service.
 The church minister will help you do what is best for you.

 The Cost.
 Church Commissioners raise the fee each year.
-For 2016 the cost for the funeral service is £178.
+For 2022 the cost for the funeral service is £206 plus £30 for a burial or cremation before or following the service.

 Further information can be found at churchofenglandfunerals.org